marmos91/interns-training/README.md

 - Launch `npm test` in your terminal: the 2 tests **must fail**.

 ### Hello world
-Write a basic javascript object to expose a function `say`.
+Write a basic javascript module that expose a function `say`.
 The signature of the function must be

 `function say(name)`

 and must return alternatively:

 - the string `"Hello world!"` if nothing is passed as parameter
-- the string `"Hello ${name}"` if a name is passed as a parameter
+- the string `"Hello ${name}!"` if a name is passed as a parameter

 Try out your brand new application launching again `npm test`.
 When both the tests will pass correctly please make a pull request to get your code reviewed.